 Tech companies are “in denial” about the way they enable terrorists to communicate and act.

 - Good encryption makes surveillance, for whatever purpose, hard

-- Filtering bulk data to identify traffic relating to crime or criminals is nigh on impossible and is impossible in real-time.
-Therefore our data will be scooped and held for analysis.
+- Precise, real-time filtering of bulk data to identify traffic relating to crime or criminals is subject to huge limitations and a substantial risk of false positives.
+Therefore our data will be held for later analysis.

 - Big players in the secret services need cross-border legislation as a mandate to start to tackle the bulk data access and analysis problems.

 - The media message is morphing from anti-pedophilia and anti-terrorism, to pro-business, but anti-tech (for tech read encryption).

 - Confidence in the oversight and controls in place appears very low.

 - Only secret service bosses know whether there are clear and present threats justifying the legislation and attendant media circus.